aniket-bera/Bengali-Speech-Processor/README.md

 - `getAudioData.py`: Contains functions to process the audio file, split it into chunks, transcribe the chunks, and push the data to the database.
 - `dbConn.py`: Handles the database connection and operations.
 - `main.py`: Entry point of the application which invokes the processing on the given audio file.
-- `AudioDetails.sql`: SQL script to create the `AudioDetails` table and `InsertAudioDetails` stored procedure.
+- `DBdetails.sql`: SQL script to create the `AudioDetails` table and `InsertAudioDetails` stored procedure.

 ### Database